lsacera/KiuwanDeliveryAction/README.md

 - change request: the change request id for this delivery
 - branch: the branch id for the delivery
 - type: the type of the delivery, can be partial or complete (default)
+- status: the status of the delivery, can be inprogress or resolved

 (*) It is higly recommended to use the userid and password as "secrets" of the repository.
 The secrets can be defined in the Settings options of the repository.